Canon 40D versus Canon 50D

 |Canon 20D (⇒ lft | rgt)||APS-C||8.2||3504||2336||no||21.9||11.0||721||62|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The 40D and the 50D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 40D and Canon 50D in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Canon 40D, the Canon 50D, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 40D (⇒ rgt)||optical||YES||3.0||230||fixed||no||8000||6.5||12||no|